CHAOS-Yang/Supplemental-Materials-for-Differential-Privacy-for-Tensor-Valued-Queries/README.md

 # Supplemental-Materials-for-Differential-Privacy-for-Tensor-Valued-Queries

-Here we provide the Supplemental Materials for the This paper is available on IEEE at [this link](https://ieeexplore.ieee.org/document/9456908).
+Here we provide the Supplemental Materials of the detail proof for our paper.
+This paper is available on IEEE at [this link](https://ieeexplore.ieee.org/document/9456908).

 ## Citation